stanley-1/tp/docs/DeveloperGuide.md

 ### Finding a contact

-Assuming there is a contact called "Aaron Tan" in SociaLite.
+Assuming there is a contact called "Aaron Tan" in SociaLite:

 1. Enter `find aaron tan` in the command box.